 Android OS

 By contrast, there are dozens of different launchers available for Android to give it a different look and feel.
-Most launchers, as you can see in this image, have large icons that take up the majority of the screen.

-If you see something similar on your TV screen, skip to the Setting up an Android TV Box section below.
+If you see something similar on your smart TV screen, skip to the Setting up an Android TV Box section below.

 The next step is to start adding some apps.
-Check out my list of the best Android TV apps that you must have on your device!
+Check out my list of the best Android TV apps you must have on your device!